cuhk-eda/Xplace/README.md

 ```
 Preprocessed data is saved in `./data/cad`.

-When developing a new global placement technique in Xplace, we highly suggest using the `pt` mode to save the parser time. (set `--load_from_raw False`)
+To develop a new global placement technique in Xplace, we highly suggest using the `pt` mode to save the parser time. (set `--load_from_raw False`)

 ```bash
 python main.py --dataset ispd2005 --run_all True --load_from_raw False